 The full Charter of Corporate Governance and compliance committee will be available on MTDC's website.

-Formation of the Corporate Governance and Compliance committee
+Formation of the Corporate Governance and Compliance Committee

-The committee consists of 3 non-executive directors.
-The members are given a sitting allowance of MVR500 per meeting/session.
+The committee consists of 5 non-executive directors.
 Other members of the senior management and board are welcome to join the sessions/meetings to input their knowledge and expertise.